-Unsold uniform and catering stocks are valued at the lower of cost and net realisable value.
+Uniform and stationary stocks are valued at the lower of cost and net realisable value.

 2. Critical accounting estimates and areas of judgement

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.